-Feed your dog on a consistent schedule and you will never have to worry about house-soiling accidents.
-Dogs are very particular when it comes to schedules.
-Ensure that you are feeding your puppy the right amount of food as well as foods of high quality.
-This includes the treats and the snacks that he gets to eat during the day.
+Feed your dog consistently; you will never have to worry about house-soiling accidents.
+Dogs are very particular when it comes to plans.
+Ensure that you are feeding your puppy the right amount of food and nourishment of high quality.
+This includes the treats and snacks he gets to eat during the day.

 6. Slowly give your dog access to different parts of the house

-Even though it is going to take some time before you successfully house train your dog, you may want to slowly introduce him to the rest of your house.
-Remember that the goal is to ensure that he is comfortable in your home and at the same time he knows that he cannot go on the floor.
-This is one of the most important training that you have to take your dog through once you have been taught basic potty training.
+Even though it will take some time before you successfully house train your dog, you may want to introduce him to the rest of your house slowly.
+Remember that the goal is to ensure that he is comfortable in your home, and at the same time, he knows he cannot go on the floor.
+This is one of the essential training you must take your dog through once you have been taught basic potty training.

-At this point, I am assuming that your dog already knows where he is supposed to go.
-Well, while you may think he is ready to be let free, this might not be the case.
+At this point, I assume that your dog already knows where he is supposed to go.
+While you may think he is ready to be let free, this might not be the case.
 You will, therefore, have to expose him to the different rooms in the house.
-However, you should do this while you supervise him heavily.
-I mean, it will take five minutes of you staring at your phone, and your dog soils the house.
+However, it would help if you did this while supervising him heavily.
+It will take five minutes of you staring at your phone, and your dog soils the house.

-It could be that he likes the other room or it has a soft or fluffy carpet.
-But just as we mentioned earlier, you should not let your do choose where to go.
-Ensure that he gets to spend time in all the rooms gradually until he is fully trained.
-Thereafter, you can let him roam around the house without the fear that he is going to soil your house.
+It could be that he likes the other room, or it has a soft or fluffy carpet.
+But as we mentioned earlier, you should not let your do choose where to go.
+Ensure he gradually spends time in all the rooms until he is fully trained.
+After that, you can let him roam around the house without fearing that he will soil your home.
 Use a leash or baby gates to control your dog’s movement in the house.

 7. Reinforce training using treats